Wednesday, 10 November 2021

 What is Laravel stub?

-php artisan make:model Category
+php artisan create:model Category

 Understanding Laravel Stubs